 Note to the State of Tennessee: if you want to get legislation passed, put Hutchison girls in charge!
 Twelve sophomores wrote and presented five bills at the 69th annual YMCA Youth in Government conference in Nashville.
 All of the bills made it onto the Senate and House dockets and one was signed into law.

-Hutchison Now highlights recent graduates who are at an early stage of their career, embodying how a Hutchison education can lead anywhere you can imagine.
+Hutchison Now highlights recent graduates early in their careers who embody how a Hutchison education can lead anywhere you can imagine.
 We spoke with Katie Daniel ’14, a writer for animated film and television.

 Meet Maggie Blake.
 Ms. Blake researched baboons in South Africa and worked as a park ranger at several national parks.
 Now, she is imparting her love of science to students as an 8th-grade physical science teacher in her first year at Hutchison.